SAVING THE DESERT TORTOISE

-We've been working for the Mojave desert tortoise since 1997.
+The Center has been working for the Mojave desert tortoise since 1997.
 Challenging the Bureau of Land Management's grazing practices on arid public lands, we've helped protect millions of acres of fragile tortoise habitat.
 We've actively sought to limit off-road vehicle use throughout the desert tortoise's range, including appealing the opening of two illegal off-road vehicle routes in Kern County, California.
-In 2000, we made significant gains for the desert tortoise when, as a result of our legal efforts, the Bureau permanently cancelled all livestock grazing on 276,125 acres of the Granite Mountains Grazing Allotment.
-In 2002, we and allies won another landmark settlement in which 1.9 million acres of the California Desert Conservation Area were protected against livestock grazing and 18,000 acres of tortoise habitat were closed to off-road vehicle access.
-More recently, we called on the U.S. inspector general to investigate the role of political meddling in the tortoise's badly revised draft recovery plan and went to court to prevent a California mine expansion from affecting 178 acres of tortoise habitat.
+In 2000 we made significant gains for the desert tortoise when, as a result of our legal efforts, the Bureau permanently cancelled all livestock grazing on 276,125 acres of the Granite Mountains Grazing Allotment.
+In 2002 we and allies won another landmark settlement in which 1.9 million acres of the California Desert Conservation Area were protected against livestock grazing and 18,000 acres of tortoise habitat were closed to off-road vehicle access.

 Since then we've been fighting to protect desert tortoises and their habitat from development, off-road vehicles, oil and gas development, grazing, disastrous relocation projects, and much more.
 We won't let these ancient reptiles go the way of the dinosaurs.